We continue to support women through the COVID-19 pandemic. At this time, all program activities will be offered by video and/or phone.

 - TTC tokens

-If you have questions or are interested in participating in the program, please contact Melissa at 416-439-7111 x 3 or email@example.com
+If you have questions or are interested in participating in the program, please contact Melissa at 416-439-7111 x 3 (or 103) or email@example.com

-This program is done in collaboration with Birchmount Bluffs Neighbourhood Centre, East Scarborough Storefront, and Springtide Resources.
+This project is being done in collaboration with: Centennial College’s Centre for Global Citizenship Education and Inclusion, Birchmount Bluffs Neighbourhood Centre, and East Scarborough Storefront.

-We are always interested in hearing about funders and donors who would like to help.
+Thank you to the Canadian Women’s Foundation for supporting the empowerment of women with disabilities.
+We are always interested in hearing about funders and donors who would like to support our work.

 Where can I go to learn more about disability issues?